VPAC/rsa/doc/design-rsaquery.md

 some operations on it, such as filtering for pixels that meet certain criteria.
 For example:

- - Find all pixels that represent water over a given time period.
+ 1. Find all pixels that represent water over a given time period.
- - Find all pixels that represent vegetation above 1000m.
+ 1. Find all pixels that represent vegetation above 1000m.

 *Rsaquery* is a programmable image processing system that allows the creation of such queries.
 The query engine is specialised for the type of data stored in the RSA.
-The following image shows the output of the first query as produced by the query engine.
+The following image shows the output of example 1. as produced by the query engine.

 ![Example query output](images/query-demo-wet.png)

-> Output of a water query. **Left:** Landsat 7 input in false colour with *Band3* as
+> Output of a water query, showing lakes and rivers. **Left:** Landsat 7 input
-> red, *Band4* as green and *Band5* as blue at *t = 2010-01-16*. **Middle:** output
+> in false colour with *Band3* as red, *Band4* as green and *Band5* as blue at
-> band *wet* in pseudocolour with dry pixels coloured blue. **Right:** output band
+> *t = 2010-01-16*. **Middle:** output band *wet* in pseudocolour with dry
-> *time* in pseudocolour.
-This image has been scaled down for inclusion in this
+> pixels coloured blue. **Right:** output band *time* in pseudocolour.
+This
-> document.
+> image has been scaled down for inclusion in this document.

 Rsaquery allows users to define: